 Setting up a new raspberry pi can be a bit of a pain.
 PiBakery makes that process *much* easier and it adds a few unexpected features that are extremely valuable!
-Wifi setup without peripherals!
-First, it lets you setup your wifi username and password long before the pi is setup the first time.
-If you’ve never… Continue reading PiBakery – Tool with Side benefits for setting up your Raspberry Pi
+Go to their site: http://www.pibakery.org and click: You’ll be presented with the various OS options.
+Hopefully you can take it from there.
+Let me know in the… Continue reading PiBakery – Tool with Side benefits for setting up your Raspberry Pi

-Simple… but good golly it took a lot of searching to track it down: Follow the instructions found here (but watch out, it wont work): https://www.danpurdy.co.uk/web-development/raspberry-pi-kiosk-screen-tutorial/ The reason it wont work is there is a new file located here: /home/pi/.config/lxsession/LXDE-pi/autostart That file now overrides the one you edit in that older blog entry.
-My final… Continue reading Boot your PIXEL Based PI into Chromium (Chrome Browser) Kiosk!
+Simple… but good golly it took a lot of searching to track it down: I muddle through the instructions found here (but watch out, they wont work): https://www.danpurdy.co.uk/web-development/raspberry-pi-kiosk-screen-tutorial/ Install the software… The are a couple of reasons that post wont work.
+Here are some modified instructions that do: Install needed software through apt-get: sudo apt-get install -y x11-xserver-utils… Continue reading Boot Raspberry PI into Chromium (Chrome Browser) Kiosk!

 I’ve started trying to get my kids interested in programming in python by giving them a simple word-adventure game they can modify.
 They can gather weapons, armor, and treasure while battling monsters of their own design.
 Feel free to download it for your kids and make updates!
 Made to run on Python3 https://github.com/mamacker/kidgame